vijayarajal/simulation/README.md

 View the Voltage Scope to observe the load voltage View the Current Scope to observe the variable load current Repeat the same for test_49_finalvrload.slx and test_71_finalvrload.slx files to observe the load voltage and current.
+The results obtained from Simulation model of 31 level, 49 level and 71 level inverter can be viewed from 31vrmatlab.mat, 49vrmatlab.mat and 71vrmatlab.mat files respectively.
+Also the load waveforms are viewed directly from 31vrmatlab.fig, 49vrmatlab.fig and 71vrmatlab.fig files.